MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/data-types-supported-ssas-tabular.md

  The type of conversion that is performed is determined by the operator, which casts the values it requires before performing the requested operation.
 These tables list the operators, and indicate the conversion that is performed on each data type in the column when it is paired with the data type in the intersecting row.

 > [!NOTE]
 >  Text data types are not included in these tables.
-When a number is represented as in a text format, in some cases, the model designer will attempt to determine the number type and represent it as a number.
+When a number is represented as in a text format, in some cases, the model designer attempts to determine the number type and represent it as a number.

 #### Addition (+)